Winter 2023 - IDIS 3695

 This program is open to both evening MBA and online MBA program students.

 Global Business Travel Study for Graduate Students

-This intensive 7-day trip offers students the unique opportunity to examine various and complex issues relating to conducting business from the perspective of experts in that country.
+This intensive 8-day trip offers students the unique opportunity to examine various and complex issues relating to conducting business from the perspective of experts in that country.
 The program is designed to be an in-depth exposure to relevant cultural, legal, and sociopolitical aspects of the business environment, as well as to gain an understanding of what it means to be in a different market of the global marketplace.
-Professionals and experts who work and teach in the country will provide unique insights and expertise on multi-faceted aspects of the business environment during at least 7 company visits.
+This program’s particular emphasis will be on ESG.
+Professionals and experts who work in the country will provide unique insights and expertise on multi-faceted aspects of the business environment during at least 7 company visits.

 - Understand the historical, socio-political, financial, and cultural aspects relevant to conducting business abroad.

 - Identify unique aspects of businesses including the impact of the government policies, socio-economic concerns, and cultural influences on business decisions.